elanmarae/okinawa-curry/README.md

 ## Deliverables and deadlines:

-* Aim to have a working draft of your map completed by **Monday, September 17th**.
+* Aim to have a working draft of your map completed by **December 16th**.
 Post a link to your map as a Canvas Discussion post so fellow classmates can offer suggestions and feedback.
+(2pts)
-* Submit the URL link to your web map by the due date: **Tuesday, September 18th**.
+* Submit the URL link to your web map by the due date: **December 18th**.
+(8pts)

-I will be offering extended office hours on **Thursday, September 13th**, **Monday, September 17th**, and **Tuesday, September 18th**.
+I will be offering extended office hours during the last two weeks of the semester.
+Reach out and let me know if you want to Zoom.

 Happy mapping!